Center for Indigenous People, Health and Nursing of North America Overview

 • Create a repository for information on Indigenization of curricula

-• Establish and maintain inclusive and trusting relationships with Tribal Nations (urban and rural) in Minnesota, surrounding states, and nationwide to address workforce needs and healthcare disparities
+• Establish and maintain inclusive and trusting relationships with Tribal Nations (urban and rural) in Minnesota, surrounding states, and nationwide to promote benefits of ethical research and address workforce needs and healthcare disparities

-• Establish and maintain inclusive and trusting relationships with health care and higher academic institutions, federal and state agencies, and community organizations to develop evidence-informed interventions and practices
+• Establish and maintain inclusive and trusting relationships with health care and higher academic institutions, Tribal Nations, federal and state agencies, and community organizations to develop evidence-informed interventions and practices

-• Elevate current and future AI/AN healthcare professionals as national leaders for their research, service, and teaching
+• Elevate current and future AI/AN healthcare professionals as national leaders for their research, nursing practice, and teaching

 • Develop an advisory board to guide the current and future work ensuring the vision, mission, and sustainability of the Center